Changing a high-low hem gown to become office appropriate

 In this post, I share with you how to shorten a high-low hem yourself.

 The following infographic shows in photos and instructions how I shortened the dress.

-Styling a velvet wrap dress for work
+Styling a midi high-low hem dress for work

 Since velvet is a trend right now, it is easy to wear the shortened gown as a wrap dress at the office.
 All you have to do is to keep the accessories and shoes in the classic work appropriate style.
 I added a scarf to fill the v-neck.
 This styling element was more because it was still cold in the spring transition season than to cover cleavage.
 The v-neck of this wrap dress is quite modest.

 Which version do you like better?
 The short knee-length or the long maxi version?
 Do you shorten your gowns to wear them for another purpose and/or get more wear out of them?

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.

 When you like the blog, you may also want to get my book How to Dress for Success in Midlife.
 Get your copy now.

 Photos of the infographic and infographic: N. Mölders

 © 2013-2018 Nicole Mölders | All rights reserved